xmartlabs/blog/_posts/2022-01-28-Airflow-Taskflow-a-must.md

   ext1 << trn << load
 ```

+| In the example above, I intentionally left the `ext2` task out of the dependencies list of the `trn` task.
+And even the `trn` task is getting a value from XComs written by `ext2`, Airflow will correctly load this DAG.
+As there’s no dependency between `ext2` and `trn`, Airflow will execute `trn` as soon as `ext1` has finished, regardless of the state of `ext2`.
+You see the race condition, right?

-To have access to XComs we always need a `task_instance`,  passed as an argument to the python functions referenced by the `PythonOperator` instances.
-With it, we can use XCom’s public API `xcom_pull` and `xcom_push` to read and write, respectively.
+To have access to XComs we always need a `task_instance`,  passed as an argument to the python functions referenced by the `PythonOperator` instances. `task_instance` provides `xcom_pull` and `xcom_push` to read and write argument values, respectively.

 Reading from XComs a value written there by another task defines dependencies between tasks.
 However, they’re not explicit, which makes it hard to see them as we’d need to dive into the DAG’s implementation.
-Airflow won’t infer those dependencies either, and we can’t see them in the Graph view in Airflow UI.
+Airflow won’t infer those dependencies either, and we can’t visualize them in the Graph view in Airflow UI.
 If we forgot to explicitly define it, either with `>>` or `<<`, Airflow won’t guarantee the tasks will run in the appropriate order.
 This may cause runtime errors in our pipeline that would be hard to debug. **This can be one of the most confusing parts of a DAG!**

-In the example above, I intentionally left the `ext2` task out of the dependencies list of the `trn` task.
-And even the `trn` task is getting a value from XComs written by `ext2`.
-Airflow will correctly load this DAG.
-As there’s no dependency between `ext2` and `trn`, Airflow will execute `trn` as soon as `ext1` has finished, regardless of the state of `ext2`.
-You see the race condition, right?
 This is how this DAG would look in the Airflow Graph view:

 ![The dependency between `extract_from_db` and `transform`, based on XComs data sharing, is not expressed in terms of the graph.](/images/taskflow/DAG-2.png)